hxtree/galaxyops/libraries/mock-factory/README.md

 ## Assumptions

-Object data can be faked to the correct type based on either decorator, property name, or property typehint.
-Decorator was choosen over the other two.
+In typescript object data can be faked based on either: the decorator, the property name, or property typehint.

 Although property names should remain somewhat consistant, it is unreasonable many to many relationship to maintain.
 Generating values based on typehinting is less then ideal due to special tsc requirements and compiled code being type agnostic.

-Decorators are ideal for this repository as decorators are already used for validation and object mapping.
+Class validator decorators are ideal for this repository as decorators are already used for validation and object mapping.
+Mock data should be valid and meet class validator requirements.
+If a class validator requires a string length mock data should meet that requirement.
+New decorators are easy to add.
+It is for these reasons decorators were choosen.

 ## Documentation